Mental Health Training Courses Fortitude Valley

 How much does it cost to study mental health in Australia?

-Subsidised training is available for eligible students for all breakthru College courses.
-These include the Skills Assure Funding (QLD) and the Smart & Skilled Funding (NSW).
-Where funding is not available, we offer payment plan options including weekly, fortnightly, or monthly payment plans.
+Eligible students can access subsidised training for all courses at breakthru College.
+Options include Skills Assure Funding (QLD) and Smart & Skilled Funding (NSW).
+If funding isn’t accessible, we provide alternatives such as payment plans on a weekly, fortnightly, or monthly basis.

-What is the difference between Certificate IV in Mental Health and Certificate IV in Mental Health Peer Work?
+What sets apart Certificate IV in Mental Health from Certificate IV in Mental Health Peer Work?

 Within the mental health sector, both qualifications are fitting for particular roles.
 Certificate IV in Mental Health caters to workers caring for those requiring mental health support, while Certificate IV in Mental Health Peer Work is tailored to those who assist consumer or carer peers in the workplace and across different mental health services.